dvfeinblum/lexicount/README.md

 # Notes
 Right now, this tool is very blunt and there's much I will be changing.
 Also, sometimes the nltk doesn't quite work because my scraping skills are bad.
 That's what error.txt is for.

+Oh and another thing, feel free to click over to the issues to see what I have planned next!